-In the technological field, co-directing a master's degree involves document validation processes.
-Letters of recommendation, whether in physical or digital format, require authentication.
-The lack of recollection about her signature raises doubts about academic management protocols.
-An advanced electronic signature system, with date and time recording, would avoid ambiguities by associating each document with a user and device.
+In the technological field, co-directing a master's program involves document validation processes.
+Letters of recommendation, in physical or digital format, require authentication.
+The lack of recollection about her signature raises questions about academic management protocols.
+An advanced electronic signature system, with date and time stamping, would avoid ambiguities by associating each document with a user and device.

 Begoña Gómez states that she did not remember the letters until she saw them in the newspaper.
 Perhaps she should consider an intensive memory course, or at least a reminder app.
 Because if your signature appears on a document, but your brain says it didn't, either your signature was hacked or you urgently need a subscription to a brain backup service.